-- 1. Plaintiff owns and operates Dezine Six, LLC d/b/a Cosmo Bleu, a hair and beauty salon in Princeton, New Jersey. - 2.
-To protect the business from property damage and the loss of income in the event of a sudden suspension of operations for reasons outside of its control, Plaintiff purchased commercial multiple peril insurance from Defendants, including specialty property coverage.
-A copy of the policy is attached as Exhibit 1. - 3.
-Plaintiff's insurance policy is an "all-risk" policy that provides coverage for all non-excluded business losses. - 4.
-The policy expressly includes "Business Income" coverage which promises to pay for loss due to the necessary suspension of operations following loss to property and "Civil
+1. Plaintiff owns and operates a dental practice located in Warminster, Pennsylvania.

+2. To protect the business from property damage and the loss of income in the event of a sudden suspension of operations for reasons outside of its control, Plaintiff purchased commercial multiple peril insurance from Defendants, including specialty property coverage.
+A copy of the policy is attached as Exhibit 1.

+3. Plaintiff's insurance policy is an "all-risk" policy that provides coverage for all nonexcluded business losses.

-Authority" coverage which promises to pay for losses caused by a civil or governmental authority that prohibits access to the covered property.
+4. The policy expressly includes "Business Income" coverage which promises to pay for loss due to the necessary suspension of operations following loss to property and "Civil Authority" coverage which promises to pay for losses caused by a civil or governmental authority that prohibits access to the covered property.

-- 5. The policy also provides "Extra Expense" coverage which promises to pay for expenses incurred to minimize losses during the suspension of business operations. - 6.
-On or about March 19, 2020, Plaintiff was forced to suspend or reduce business operations in response to orders by state and local authorities mandating the closure of all non-life sustaining businesses in the State of New Jersey in an effort to protect the public from the global pandemic caused by COVID-19, a highly contagious respiratory virus that has upended daily life and infected more than 2,000,000 people throughout the United States. - 7.
-Having faithfully paid the policy premiums, Plaintiff made a claim for business interruption, civil authority and/or extra expense coverage to recoup substantial, ongoing financial losses directly attributed to a series of COVID-19 closure orders. - 8.
-By letter dated March 25, 2020, Defendant wrongfully denied Plaintiff's claim.
-The letter is attached as Exhibit 2. - 9.
-Through this action, Plaintiff seeks a declaratory judgment pursuant to 28 U.S.C. §2201 that the subject policy covers Plaintiff's financial losses.
-Plaintiff further seeks damages for breach of contract on the basis that Defendant's denial of coverage runs afoul of the language of the policy and/or the public policy of the State of New Jersey.
+5. The policy also provides "Extra Expense" coverage which promises to pay for expenses incurred to minimize losses during the suspension of business operations.

+6. On or about March 12, 2020, Plaintiff was forced to suspend or reduce business operations following an order from Pennsylvania Governor Tom Wolf mandating the closure of all non-life sustaining businesses in the Commonwealth in an effort to protect the public from the global pandemic caused by COVID-19, a highly contagious respiratory virus that has upended daily life and infected more than 2,000,000 people throughout the United States.

+7. Having faithfully paid the policy premiums, Plaintiff made a claim for business interruption, civil authority and/or extra expense coverage to recoup substantial, ongoing financial losses directly attributed to a series of COVID-19 closure orders.

+8. By letter dated April 22, 2020, Defendant wrongfully denied Plaintiff's claim.
+The letter is attached as Exhibit 2.

+9. Through this action, Plaintiff seeks a declaratory judgment pursuant to 28 U.S.C. §2201 that the subject policy covers Plaintiff's financial losses.
+Plaintiff further seeks damages for breach of contract on the basis that Defendant's denial of coverage runs afoul of the language of the policy and/or the public policy of this Commonwealth.